snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 ![data structure url](images/ds-url.png)

-Then you should add this Data Structure tracking URL to your `snowtype.config.json`, `snowtype.config.js`, or `snowtype.config.ts` `dataStructures` array.
+Then you should add this Data Structure tracking URL to your configuration file `dataStructures` array.

 ### Iglu Central Schemas